jonesbrett/Python-3-Cheatsheet/pages/syntax.md

 Hello World!
 ```

-Comments can also be used to ingore lines of code:
+The # sign can also be used to ingore lines of code:

 ```python
 # This is a print statement which will diaplay, Hello World!